semanticClimate/p/en/events/journal_ALIS.md

 #### Abstract

 Publicly funded institutions commonly have to obey strict spending rules.
 Commonly, only goods/services that are not covered by an existing institutional contract and whose price does not exceed certain limits, can be purchased without first obtaining several competitive quotes.
 Above a second threshold, limited bidding/tender processes are required and above a third, a full bidding process is mandated.
 At academic institutions, it seems as if only researchers are bound by these spending rules, as libraries (alone or in consortia) just negotiate prices with publishers without any such strings.
 This is mainly for historical reasons, as publishers own a copyright monopoly on the subscription content they offered, such that they fell under the "single source exemption" from spending rules.
 Today, however, many publishers either offer publication services for which they charge article processing charges (APCs) or have entered into "transformative agreements" (TAs) with an APC component and where the goal is a complete transition to APC-based publication services.
 One of the main reasons behind this transformation in scholarly publishing was to break out of the vendor lock-in the publisher monopolies entailed and replace it with a competitive APC market.
 If this market is indeed competitive, there cannot be a "single source exemption" any more to justify negotiations with publishers.
 If, on the other hand, libraries and publishers agree that despite the transition from procuring content to APC-based publication services, the monopolies actually still persist, this agreement amounts to an admission of defeat: APC-based open access has failed to break up the vendor lock-in and is, instead, cementing the parasitic relationship that corporate publishers  exert on academic institutions.
 Tender processes or defeat, which will it be?

+## 14: Open Data, Data Carpentry and Bibliographic Data Universe: What Librarians Can Do.

+#### Authors

+Partha Sarathi Mukhepadhyay

+#### Affiliation

+Kalyani University, Kolkata, West Bengal

+#### Abstract

+This paper discusses the importance of open data in libraries and the need for library professionals to acquire skills in managing and analyzing data.
+It introduces the concept of library carpentry, a subset of data carpentry that focuses on domain-specific data skills for library professionals, such as data curation, textual data management, bibliographic content negotiation, regular expressions (regex), named entity recognition (NER), and data reconciliation, among others.
+Library carpentry aims to empower library personnel to apply these data skills, enhance existing services, and introduce new, data-intensive information services.
+The paper presents case studies that provide insights into the possibilities offered by library carpentry methods and their applications, especially in understanding bibliographic datasets available in the public domain, specifically under the Open Data Commons Open Database License (ODbL).
+It concludes that by embracing library carpentry, libraries can adapt to the changing information landscape and continue to be valuable resources for their communities.